Willow Creek Community Church: Misconduct allegations and resignations

 On March 23, 2018, the Chicago Tribune published an article detailing allegations of sexual misconduct by former Senior Pastor Bill Hybels spanning decades, including a prolonged affair with a married woman, though this was retracted by the woman herself.
 The Tribune wrote that elders of Willow Creek had conducted an internal review of Hybels' behavior which led to no findings of misconduct, leading to the resignations of at least three leaders of the Willow Creek Association’s board over what they believed to be an insufficient inquiry.
 All accusations have been denied by Hybels.

 Hybels had planned to retire in October 2018 to focus his energy on the Willow Creek Association.
-On April 10, 2018, Hybels announced that he was resigning effective immediately and stated that he did not want to be a distraction to the church's ministry.
+On April 10, 2018, Hybels announced that he was moving forward his retirement date effective immediately and stated that he did not want to be a distraction to the church's ministry.
 He also announced he would leave the board of the Willow Creek Association and would no longer lead Willow Creek’s Global Leadership Summit.

 On April 21, 2018, the Chicago Tribune and Christianity Today reported more misconduct allegations not included in the initial investigation.
 Church elders received reports of other unwanted sexual comments and advances by Hybels that not been previously investigated by the elder board.
 The elders indicated they would seek wise counsel and work with experts to investigate the allegations, developing a collaborative process.

 On August 5, 2018, The New York Times reported extensively documented allegations of sexual misconduct against a tenth reported victim that were not included in any previous investigations or reports.
 Co-lead pastor Steve Carter resigned the same day.
 The entire elder board and co-lead pastor Heather Larson resigned on August 8, 2018 following a joint apology for mishandling the investigation.